Maximum number of working hours

 Maximum number of working hours during each adjustment period and per year

-The provision on the absolute maximum number of working hours is mandatory in nature, so the maximum number of working hours constitutes mandatory law.
+The provision on the absolute maximum number of working hours is mandatory in nature, so the maximum number of working hours cannot be agreed otherwise under any agreement.
 Working hours are calculated per employee and across adjustment periods the length of which must be determined in advance.

-Pursuant to section 18 of the Working Hours Act, the rule of thumb is that employees’ total working hours, including any overtime, must not exceed an average of 48 hours per week over a four-month period.
+Pursuant to the Working Hours Act, the rule of thumb is that employees’ total working hours, including any overtime, must not exceed an average of 48 hours per week over a four-month period.
 Each of these four-month adjustment periods are treated as separate entities.

-However, national collective agreements can provide for an adjustment period of six months or, for technical or practical reasons, up to 12 months.
-The maximum number of hours that employees can work depends on the length of the adjustment period, which can thus vary from 4 to 12 months.
+However, national collective agreements can be used to agree on extending the adjustment period to six months or, for technical or practical reasons, up to a maximum of 12 months.
+Correspondingly, the maximum number of hours that employees can work depends on the length of the adjustment period, which can thus vary from 4 to 12 months.
 The right of agreement is restricted for motor vehicle drivers.

-From the perspective of compliance with the Working Hours Act and keeping track of employees’ working hours, the starting point should be that the ceiling for total working hours is monitored over regular four-month periods.
-The hours of any temporary workers must be monitored as of the beginning of their contract.
+From the perspective of compliance with the Working Hours Act and keeping track of employees’ working hours, the starting point should be that the maximum working hours are monitored over regular four-month periods.
+The hours of any temporary workers must be monitored from the beginning of their contract.

-Considering the provisions of the Annual Holidays Act on employees’ annual holiday allowances, the maximum number of hours that employees can work each year on the basis of the Working Hours Act is approximately 2,300 hours (48 hours x the number of working weeks).
+Considering the provisions of the Annual Holidays Act on the granting of annual holiday, the maximum number of hours that employees can work each year on the basis of the Working Hours Act is approximately 2,300 hours (48 hours x the number of working weeks).